SciML/JumpProcesses.jl/docs/src/jump_types.md

 events of the process.
 Examples include jumps where the rate is an explicit function of time, or depends on a state variable that is modified via continuous dynamics such as an ODE or SDE.
-Such "general" `VariableRateJump`s can be expensive to simulate because it is necessary to take into account the (possibly continuous) changes in the rate function when calculating the next jump time.
+Such "general" `VariableRateJump`s can be expensive to simulate because it is necessary to consider the (possibly continuous) changes in the rate function when calculating the next jump time.

 *Bounded* [`VariableRateJump`](@ref)s represent a special subset of